Harshit-py13/fact-check-agent/README.md

 TruthLayer: AI-Powered Fact-Check Agent
+___
-TruthLayer is an intelligent fact-checking assistant designed to verify claims within PDF documents.
+Fact check agent is an intelligent fact-checking assistant designed to verify claims within PDF documents.
 By leveraging Google Gemini's reasoning capabilities and Tavily's real-time search API, the agent identifies key claims and cross-references them with live web data to determine their accuracy.

 🚀 Features
 PDF Analysis: Extracts and processes text from uploaded documents.